ARCHIVED-mean-stack/session-9/readme.md

 ===

-Install the dependencies `npm install` and run the app `nodemon server.js`.
+Install the dependencies `npm i` and run the app `nodemon server.js`.
 Go to `http://localhost:3004/api/pirates` to see the current crop of pirates.
 If none use `/api/import`.

 Test the current api's in Postman -